-Term for a church feast in central Europe, especially in Bavaria, Thuringia and Austria on the day of the saint's feast Martin of Tours (316-397).
-The day is characterized by numerous customs such as Martinsgansessen (Martinigansl), Martin's train and Martinssingen.
-In Austria on this day the wine will be made from this year vintage when Winery served for the first time; the previous one vintage becomes a so-called "age".
-This church feast celebrated as "Martini" replaced the Germanic autumn festival.
-The christening and blessing of the new vintage will also be held at Martini on November 11th and will be celebrated in numerous wine-growing communities.
-As reading text is often the Bible, Jesus Sirach, ch.
-31, verses 25 to 31 used.
-Before this consecration, according to the old custom, wine tasting should not be served on, but instead of the usual drinking award "Cheers" is to use "meal".
-Likewise, before the baptism of wine on St. Martin's Day, the wine glass may only be held with the left hand.
+Term for a church festival that takes place in Central Europe, especially in Bavaria, Thuringia and Austria on the funeral day of the saint Martin of Tours (316-397) is committed.
+The day is characterized by numerous customs such as Martin goose dinner (Martinigansl), Martinszug and and Martinssingen.
+In Austria, on this day the wine is made from the one made this year vintage as Winery served for the first time; the previous one vintage it becomes a so-called "age".
+This church festival, celebrated as a "martini", replaced the Germanic autumn festival.
+The baptism of wine or blessing of the new vintage also takes place with martini on November 11th and is celebrated in numerous winegrowing communities.
+The reading text is often the Bible, Jesus Sirach, chap.
+31, verses 25 to 31 are used.
+According to old custom, before this consecration, you should not toast while enjoying wine, but instead of the usual drinking award "Cheers" is to be used as "meal".
+Likewise, before wine baptism on Martin's Day, the wine glass may only be held with the left hand.